FeaturedSEO Research

 5. Proof or research page

-For SavageAudit, that is exactly why the site has separate commercial surfaces like AI visibility audit, website audit categories, and full-site audit, with the blog handling research and supporting education instead of trying to impersonate a landing page.
+For SavageAudit, this is why the site has separate commercial surfaces like the AI visibility audit, website audit categories, and full-site audit.
+The blog handles research and supporting education instead of trying to impersonate a landing page.

 6. Internal routing for fan-out paths